 Related: How to Be an Employer of Choice

 Winning top talent is one challenge; finding talent to even interview is another.
 A persistent labor shortage is making qualified workers hard to find for even the most attractive organizations.
 Growing the skills and expertise of your existing employees is one way to alleviate some of the staffing strain.

 Employee development breeds innovation.
 By arming your workers with the skills they need to tackle challenges head-on rather than running from them, they’ll be better equipped to find creative solutions which, in turn, drive revenue.
 Multiple studies support the correlation between a workplace culture of innovation and strong profits.

 Investing in your employees is a surefire way to assemble a rock-solid management team.
-By identifying workers who are candidates for advancement, grooming them for leadership roles, and then promoting upward, you’ll build a team of leaders who not only have a fundamental understanding of the company, but who are invested in its growth and success.
+By identifying workers who are candidates for advancement, grooming them for leadership roles, and then promoting them upward, you’ll build a team of leaders who not only have a fundamental understanding of the company but who are invested in its growth and success.

 Finally, employee development strengthens your employer brand—a.k.a. how your organization is perceived among current and prospective employees.
 When you invest in your workers, it demonstrates a level of respect that employees value greatly.
 Satisfied workers who feel valued by their employer are the best possible spokesmen for your brand.

 With so many direct and indirect benefits, employee development just makes good business sense.
 You don’t need a huge budget to pull it off, either.
 Here are 9 ways to invest in your employees to generate a more engaged, productive, and satisfied workforce:

 Send employees to industry events

 Industry events present a valuable opportunity to stay on top of market trends, learn about the latest advances in your field, and network with other movers and shakers.
 For employees, they’re a chance to step into the role of a representative of your company, which builds a sense of ownership for the organization (it also reflects positively on your company as a whole to have a presence there).